How to cook a perfect turkey:

-How to cook a perfect turkey: Each year we place this large bird at the centerpiece of our Thanksgiving meal.
+Each year we place this large bird at the centerpiece of our Thanksgiving meal.
 And we eat it.
 So why are we not making it the best turkey ever?

-Step One: Thaw Your Turkey
+Step Two: Thaw Your Turkey

 Most turkeys are frozen when you purchase them.
-This means, do your best not to purchase your turkey the day you plan to cook it.
+This means, do NOT purchase your turkey the day you plan to cook it.
 There are ways to cook a turkey from frozen, but for the perfect turkey, thaw first!

 In cold water: You can thaw it a bit quicker by putting in a bath of cold water, and changing the water every 30 minutes until it is thawed.
-If you do this, keep an eye on it as you don’t want to let bacteria grow on your turkey.
+If you do this, keep an eye on it, and make sure the water stays cold to the tough, as you don’t want to let bacteria grow on your turkey.

 The USDA has provided this guide for safely thawing a turkey.

 Step Three: Brine Your Turkey for a perfectly moist bird